adh30/BPplus-Reservoir/README.md

 Front.
 Physiol., 2020; 11: 550. https://doi.org/10.3389/fphys.2020.00550

 I am grateful to Richard Scott for information about variables in the BP plus XML file.

+Known bugs
+* identification of end-systole unreliable.
+SEVR estimates dubious when this fails.